optakt/flow-dps/README.md

 The DPS also supports a set of custom smart contract resources that serve as wrapper for locked token vaults and as proxy to staking and delegating resources.
 This allows the DPS to track multiple balances per account, including locked, staked and delegated tokens, for accounts which deploy these custom resources.

+## Dependencies

+Go `v1.16` or higher is required to compile `flow-dps`.

+If you want to make changes to the GRPC API, the two following binaries are required as well.

+* `go install google.golang.org/protobuf/cmd/protoc-gen-go@v1.26`
+* `go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.1`

+Once they are installed, you can run `go generate ./...` from the root of this repository to update the generated protobuf files.

 ## Road Map